 Coven of the Tangled Pines is the parent coven of Wild Thorn Hollow, and a lot of our path centers around the ideals of the tradition.
-However, as an individual group within the tradition, we of course have our own unique spin on things, and our own group identity.
+For an even better understanding of where we are coming from, including our over-arching beliefs and the values that we embrace, please fully explore the Wild Thorn Hollow website.
+Of course, as an individual group within the tradition, we have our own unique spin on things, and our own group identity.
 As a coven, we do embrace a wild path - particularly as it pertains to embracing spontaneity, taking a fluid and free-form approach, and individualizing and customizing just about everything we do.
 Within our membership, though, we house a wide array of personalities, who may be found trudging through barns, kicking their toes up in an urban loft, or a whole lot of in between!
 All of this finds its way into our group path.
 We may bring suburban ideas into the great, untamed outdoors...or we may bring the wild into the city.
 We embrace the interplay of different styles and ideas, and enjoy playing with the balance.

-As a coven, we are very spiritually-centered.
-Magic is a part of what we do, but it isn't our focus.
-We are primarily concerned with the spiritual growth of our members, and with providing a sense of community and support for one another through that process.
+As a coven, we are very spiritually-driven.
+Our path may be one of Witchcraft, but for us the two are deeply intertwined.
+We are concerned with the spiritual growth of our members just as much as we are with the practice of magic, and with providing a sense of community and support for one another through that process.
 We are all walking individual paths, and though we come together for a shared experience, there is no expectation within our coven that we will all share the same perspectives and practices all of the time.
 We aim for a balance between having members with enough common ground that our shared experience is harmonious and rewarding, and understanding that we do not always have to be on an same page to share a rewarding path.

 Wild Thorn Hollow